Publications

 J. K. Holmen, P. Grete, and V. G. Melesse Vergara

-in press Concurrency and Computation Practice and Experience Journal special edition
+in press Concurrency and Computation Practice and Experience Journal Special Issue doi:10.1002/cpe.8069 Open Access

 The Launching of Cold Clouds by Galaxy Outflows.
 V. The Role of Anisotropic Thermal Conduction